 - deal with frequent objections

-9. Teach them the tools
+9. Teach them how to use the right tools

 Nowadays, every company uses a set of tools across different departments, including the sales department.
 You can’t expect a new member of your sales development team to immediately know how to use the tools your company has been using for years.